FredReeva/falling-notes/README.md

 ### Melody Generation

 ### Sound Generation (Tone)
-The sound engine is located in the Sound module, where the instance of Tone Context is declared and exported towards the other modules.
+The sound engine is located in the Sound module, where an instance of Tone Js Context is declared and exported towards the other modules.

 ```javascript
 // exports to make the visualizer work